Charles Wood, 1st Viscount Halifax: Role in the Irish Famine

-The Great Famine in Ireland (1845 to 1851) led to the death of 1 million, and over 1 million emigrating from the country.
-On 30 June 1846, Peel's Tories were replaced by a Whig government led by Lord John Russell.
-The government sought to embed free trade and laissez faire economics.
+The Great Famine in Ireland (1845–1851) led to the death of one million people, with a further one to two million emigrating.
+On 30 June 1846, the Tory government of Sir Robert Peel was replaced by a Whig government led by Lord John Russell.
+The government sought to embed free trade and laissez-faire economics.
 Sir Charles Trevelyan, a senior civil servant at the Treasury, in close cooperation with Chancellor of the Exchequer Sir Charles Wood, sought to oppose intervention in Ireland.
 Extreme parsimony of the British Government towards Ireland while Wood was in charge of the Treasury greatly enhanced the suffering of those affected by famine.
 Wood believed in the economic policy of Laissez-faire and preferred to leave the Irish to starve rather than "undermine the market" by allowing in cheap imported grain.
 Wood also shared Trevelyan's anti-Irish, moralistic views, with Wood believing the famine should eliminate the "present habits of dependence", and obliging Irish property to support Irish poverty.
 Wood wrote to the lord lieutenant that the famine was not accidental, but willed, and would bring along a social revolution: "A want of food and employment is a calamity sent by Providence", it had "precipitated things with a wonderful impetus, so as to bring them to an early head".
 He hoped the famine would clear small farmers, and lead to a "better" economic system.
+Wood gave £200 to the British Relief Association, the same amount as Robert Peel and, amongst politicians, second only behind Lord John Russell, who gave £300.

-Wood's dispatch
+Wood's despatch

-As the President of the Board of Control, Wood took a major step in spreading education in India when in 1854 he sent a dispatch to Lord Dalhousie, the then Governor-General of India.
-It was recommended therein that:
+As the President of the Board of Control, Wood took a major step in spreading education in India in 1854, when he sent a despatch to Lord Dalhousie, the Governor-General of India.
+Wood recommended the following: